BunkyoWesterns/BunkyoFarm/README.md

     specials:bool = False,
     exclude:str = "",
     include:str = ""
-) #Generate a random string with the specified parameters (usefull to anonymize the exploit)
+) #Generate a random string with the specified parameters (useful to anonymize the exploit)

 session(
     random_agent:bool = True,